deanebarker/treeql-parser/README.md

 To be clear: this does not do the searching.
 How could it -- I don't anything about your repository.
 This library just converts text into an object, from which you can configure and execute a search.

-This library is built on Parlot, which is a parsing library written by Sebastian Ros.
+This library is built on [Parlot](https://www.nuget.org/packages/Parlot/), which is a parsing library written by Sebastian Ros.
 Parlot is the parser used in the Fluid templating language.

 >Note: it's sometimes diffucult to describe this library because we necessarily have to discuss what it's _supposed to do_ when used to power a search experience.
 Remember, the code here is simply to parse text into a query object, which you will then use to query your repository.
 So, forgive some (assumed) specifics on execution below.

+## To Use

+Everything is contained in a single file: `TreeQueryParser.cs`.
+Just compile that into your project.

+You will need to add a reference to a single Nuget project: [Parlot](https://www.nuget.org/packages/Parlot/) (note: if you're using Fluid, you already have this)

 ## Basic Syntax